Wildlife Deserve Better: Why I Voted YES on Proposition 127

-A YES vote on Proposition 127 will protect bobcats, lynx and mountain lions from hunting and trapping in Colorado.
-It will allow on a permit basis the killing of these animals under certain circumstances such as livestock depredation.
+A YES vote on Proposition 127 would have protected bobcats, lynx and mountain lions from hunting and trapping in Colorado.
+It would have allowed, on a permit basis, the killing of these animals under certain circumstances such as livestock depredation.

-After spending over 30,000 hours in the field studying and filming mountain lions and bobcats I’ve learned that these animals, as keystone species, have an outsized positive impact on the ecosystems they inhabit.
-They deserve wildlife management that supports their welfare and works to maximize the overall health of their populations.
+After spending over 30,000 hours in the field studying and filming mountain lions I’ve learned that these animals, as keystone species, have an outsized positive impact on the ecosystems they inhabit.
+Mountain lions and all predators deserve wildlife management that supports their welfare and works to maximize the overall health of their populations.
 Mountain lions and bobcats do not benefit from being hunted or trapped.
-Only hunters and trappers benefit.
-From a wildlife conservation standpoint, that’s unacceptable.
-Solid science and research supports the fact that mountain lions, bobcats and lynx self regulate their populations.
-There is no scientific evidence that hunting and trapping is necessary to control their populations.
+Only hunters, houndsmen, outfitters, trappers and the coffers of state wild agencies benefit.
+A small percentage of humans benefit.
+Less than 6% of Colorado residents hunt, fish or trap wildlife.
+Wildlife suffer.
+Solid science and research supports the fact that mountain lions, bobcats and lynx do not require hunting or trapping to control their populations.
+Hunting mountain lions and bobcats IS NOT conservation.

 Wildlife in Colorado is managed to benefit the visitors and residents of Colorado